 How to get around in Lesbos Greece

 The island is not the typical popular Greek island where mass tourism killed the vibe.
 Lesbos Island is still a place where you can find the authentic Greek laid-back lifestyle.
-A hotspot for those tourist that are looking to have a drink on the side of the ocean overlooking idyllic bays and pretty calm beaches.
+The island is a hotspot for those tourist that are looking to have a drink on the side of the ocean overlooking idyllic bays and pretty calm beaches.
+Looking for that Mediterranean lifestyle?
+You will find it on a trip to Lesbos.
+Even after the main tourist season that is of course during the European summer, Lebos is still a great place to visit in Greece in October.

-Ocean views everywhere you go in the idyllic villages around the Lesvos coastline.
+Ocean views are everywhere you go in the idyllic villages around the Lesvos coastline.

 Your Lesbos holidays will be super relaxing and I am sure you will finish your book while enjoying the sun and eating delicious sea food at the same time.
 The slow paced islandlife feeling will get to you and I am sure you wont have a problem adapting to it, cause in the end this is a Lesbos holiday should be all about: serenity!